alphagov/whitehall/docs/adr/0005-use-json-schema-for-flexible-page-schemas.md

-# 5. Use JSON Schema for flexible page schemas
+# 5. Use JSON Schema for configurable document schemas

+* First published: 2025-06-16
-Date: 2025-06-16
+* Updated on: 2025-06-16
+  * Update to replace references to "Flexible Pages" with "Configurable Document", to align with the current terminology used in Whitehall.

 ## Status